LoneWolfVPS/FroggyForg/README.md

 Forge also adds a few samplers, including but not limited to DDPM, DDPM Karras, DPM++ 2M Turbo, DPM++ 2M SDE Turbo, LCM Karras, Euler A Turbo, etc. (LCM is already in original webui since 1.7.0).

 Finally, Forge promise that we will only do our jobs.
 Forge will never add unnecessary opinioned changes to the user interface.
-You are still using 100% Automatic1111 WebUI.
+You are still using 100% A u t o m a t i c 1 1 1 1 WebUI.

 # Installing Forge